RickyUlrich/vagrant_tutorial/README.md

 end
 ```

-## Slide 7 - Lessons learned
+## Slide 6 - Lessons learned
 - VMs are like baking
-    - it's hard to understand how something was made from simply the final product
+    - It's hard to understand how something was made from simply the final product
-    - Vagrant and devops forces us to come up with "recipes" to make it easier to transfer environments for running/deploying code
+    - Vagrant forces us to come up with "recipes"
+      to make it easier to transfer environments for running/deploying code

 - A `Vagrantfile` is essentially a recipe
     1. System properties (base layer, architecture, network configuration)